Custom node implementation

 The simplest way to implement a custom node in a graph and define your own custom logic would be to use the following pattern:

-Another way to create a custom node is to define an extension function on AIAgentSubgraphBuilder that calls the node function:
+Another way to create a custom node is to extract it into a reusable function.
+In Kotlin, you define an extension

 This creates a pass-through node that performs some custom logic but returns the input as the output without modification.

-You can create nodes that accept parameters to customize their behavior:
+You can create nodes that accept arguments to customize their behavior:

 name: String? = null,

-// Use param1 and param2 in your custom logic
+// Use arg1 and arg2 in your custom logic

 input // Return the input as the output